Arfifias/Arfifias/README.md

 <br>

 <p>As a young adult and a developer,my main motive is to make a project that will create a new genre of applications or games.From a young age I started playing games and in primary school my teacher in 4th grade showed me in a lesson some lines of code in Java.Back in the day it was hard for me to understand lines of code because I was too young and my mother tongue was not english it was actually Greek.But as time went by I learnt to code and I also I learnt english to the maximum level possible.
-In combination with that incident with the code which as a child intrigued me and with video games, I decided to start that chapter in my life which is called software development and now since I am about to graduate it's at it's peak.
+In combination with that incident with the code which as a child intrigued me and with video games, I decided to start that chapter in my life which is called software development and now it's at it's peak.
 Mainly I code in Backend languages but there is no mistake in any language because everything has it's uses.</p><br>